What is Periodonics?

 Establishment of a treatment plan for:

--Determine the etiology, ie the cause of onset of the disease
+- Determine the etiology, is the cause of the onset of the disease

--Clean diseased dental surfaces not accessible or hygiene, or by the hygienist
+- Clean diseased dental surfaces that are not accessible or hygienic, or by the hygienist

--Sometimes put in place regeneration techniques (rebuilding what was lost from tooth support tissue) and periodontal surgeries called "pocket"
+- Sometimes set up regeneration techniques (rebuilding tooth support tissue) and periodontal "pocket" surgeries

--Indispensable for maintaining oral health, consisting of regular check-ups with our team of periodontal health professionals.
+Essential to maintaining oral health, consisting of regular checks with our team of periodontal health professionals.